oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A `reportingConfiguration` object **MAY** contain a property named `parameters` whose value is a property bag ([§3.8](#property-bags)).
 This allows a `reportingDescriptor` object ([§3.49](#reportingdescriptor-object)) to define configuration information that is specific to that descriptor.

-> EXAMPLE: In this example, a rule that specifies the maximum permitted source line length is parameterized by the maximum length.
+> EXAMPLE 1: In this example, a rule that specifies the maximum permitted source line length is parameterized by the maximum length.
 >
 > ```json
 > {                                  # A reportingDescriptor object (§3.49).